The following are a list of principles, states, and powers within one’s self that can provide benefit, strength, and help on an inner level.

 Intuition – A sense that can lead one to innovative thoughts and solutions to dilemmas.
 Can also help one to sense patterns and understand both the bigger picture and deeper themes in reality.
 Can help bridge places where rigid thinking isn’t unveiling an obvious answer or direction.

 Letting Go – A choice and direction that can help one to reduce one’s own burdens, while still remaining sensitive to the things one finds important.
 A lot of times we can try to control too much, and what’s really important falls by the wayside.
 Letting go, therefore, helps improve perspective, increases calm, and allows one to judge a situation with greater discernment.
+Found most reliably through grounding, since when you’re grounded the past and ideas are abandoned in favor of the present experience.

 Patience – A force that helps one to actually live in the moment, with all that is beyond one’s control.
 Patience is not so much about endurance as it is about understanding the fluid nature of reality, and that tending to one’s own sense of balance in the midst of uncertainty and changeability is still important and valuable to living within moments where circumstances might not seem that positive or welcome.